The Classification of Branched Willmore Spheres in the $3$-Sphere and the $4$-Sphere: Introduction

-\begin{remast} We stress out that the dual minimal surface might have interior branch points : the famous example of the \emph{hérissons} (hedgehogs in English) of Rosenberg and Toubiana (\cite{herisson}) shows that there even exist \emph{true} Willmore spheres whose dual minimal surface have interior branch points (and can even have total curvature equal to $-4\pi$).
+\begin{remintro} We stress out that the dual minimal surface might have interior branch points : the famous example of the \emph{hérissons} (hedgehogs in English) of Rosenberg and Toubiana (\cite{herisson}) shows that there even exist \emph{true} Willmore spheres whose dual minimal surface have interior branch points (and can even have total curvature equal to $-4\pi$).
 An explicit example is given by the two-sheeted covering of the Henneberg's surface, a non-orientable minmal surface with total curvature $-2\pi$ which is conformally equivalent to a once-punctured real projective plan $\R \mathbb{P}^2$.
-Its inversion is a \emph{true} Willmore sphere of energy $24\pi$.
-We refer for more informations on this phenomenon to remark \ref{herisson}. \end{remast}
+Its inversion is a \emph{true} Willmore sphere of energy $24\pi$. \end{remintro}

 We can summarize the analogies between the theories of minimal and Willmore surfaces in the following table.

 {\tabulinesep=0.6mm